skillsreactor/skillsreactor.com/_posts/2020-12-21-building-a-command-line-rpg-with-nodejs-adding-actions.md

     const enemy = { damage, health, gold };
 ```

 We calculate the gold reward for the enemy as the sum of their health in damage, so that players are better rewarded when fighting more difficult enemies.

-For more information on randomly selecting integers, take a look at [this video](https://youtu.be/lHIISpozFDI){:target="_blank"} where we go over selecting random items form an array.
+{%- include related-video.html vid="lHIISpozFDI" -%}

 ## Combat